 It’s that time of the year – a frenzy of gift buying for family and friends and if you’re in Italy it just gives you more of an excuse to shop in the world’s top style destination.
 Not surprisingly many cities and towns turn on special Christmas markets (Mercatino di Natale) from the end of November through to early January, so here’s a few of them:

-Trento and Balzano: These towns in the northern Trentino–Alto Adige Region have some of the best Christmas markets in Italy due to their proximity to Germany where Christmas markets originated and are still a strong traditon.
+- Trento and Balzano: These towns in the northern Trentino–Alto Adige Region have some of the best Christmas markets in Italy due to their proximity to Germany where Christmas markets originated and are still a strong tradition.

-Most places will have a Christmas market, after all what self-respecting Italian would miss an opportunity to eat, drink, shop and celebrate?
+You’ll always be able to find Christmas markets in Italy no matter where you are – after all what self-respecting Italian would miss an opportunity to eat, drink, shop and celebrate?